Shaodong-Wang/Shaodong-Wang.github.io/README.md

 - Geometric Analysis

 ## Publications and Preprints
+- (with <a href="https://www.professores.uff.br/almaraz/2017/09/22/pesquisaresearch/">S. Almaraz</a>) _A positive mass theorem for non-smooth metrics on asymptotically flat manifolds with non-compact boundary_, Preprint on arxiv 2506.20453. ([link](https://arxiv.org/pdf/2506.20453.pdf))
 - (with <a href="https://www.professores.uff.br/almaraz/2017/09/22/pesquisaresearch/">S. Almaraz</a>) _A priori estimates for negative constant scalar curvature conformal metrics with positive constant boundary mean curvature_, J. Lond.
 Math.
 Soc.
 111 (2025), no. 3, Paper No. e70109. ([link](https://londmathsoc.onlinelibrary.wiley.com/doi/10.1112/jlms.70109))
 - (with <a href="https://www.professores.uff.br/almaraz/2017/09/22/pesquisaresearch/">S. Almaraz</a>) _A compactness theorem for conformal metrics with constant scalar curvature and constant boundary mean curvature in dimension three_, Calc.
 Var.
 Partial Differential Equations 64 (2025), no. 1, Paper No. 35. ([link](https://link.springer.com/article/10.1007/s00526-024-02895-2))
 - (with C. Liu and R. Zhuo) _A priori estimates for anti-symmetric solutions to a fractional Laplacian equation in a bounded domain_, Preprint on arxiv 2308.02245. ([link](https://arxiv.org/pdf/2308.02245.pdf))